Core (album)

 Core is the debut studio album by the American rock band Stone Temple Pilots, released by Atlantic Records on September 29, 1992.

 Produced by Brendan O'Brien, Core became a massive commercial success, reaching number three on the Billboard 200 by July 1993 and has since been certified 8× Platinum by the Recording Industry Association of America (RIAA).
-The album spawned four hit singles including "Sex Type Thing", "Wicked Garden", "Creep", and "Plush": the latter reached number one on the Billboard Album Rock Tracks, with the music video receiving heavy rotation on MTV.
+The album spawned three singles: "Sex Type Thing", "Plush", and "Creep".
+"Plush" reached number one on the Billboard Album Rock Tracks, with the music video receiving heavy rotation on MTV.
 Stone Temple Pilots would go on to win two awards for "Plush": an MTV Video Music Award for Best New Artist and a Grammy for Best Hard Rock Performance.

 The album initially received poor reviews despite its commercial success; the band was criticized for allegedly copying the musical style of other alternative acts, particularly Pearl Jam.
 Retrospectively, Core has been acknowledged as a seminal release of the alternative rock and grunge movement of the early 1990s.
 Core helped propel Stone Temple Pilots into the mainstream and remains their most commercially successful record.
 A 25th anniversary deluxe edition was released in 2017.